Beaver River, Lower

 - Rating: Slow

-- Conditions: Flows are low, and fish are wary.
-Tread lightly to avoid spooking the fish.
-Surface ice will likely form as the temperature drops.
+- Conditions: The river is ice-free, but flows are low and the fish are easy to spook.
+Anglers report slow fishing.
 Call the Circle Valley Anglers fly shop at 435-577-2168 for up-to-date conditions and fishing reports.

 - Location: West of Beaver, downstream of Minersville Reservoi